Skip to main content

 Scotland has two governments and each is responsible for different parts of public spending.
 For example: the UK Government manages defence, pensions and international relations for everyone in the UK, while the Scottish Government runs policing, health, and education services in Scotland.

 Things the UK Government manages are called ‘reserved’ and things the Scottish Government manages are called ‘devolved’.
-The public sector plays a large role in Scotland’s economy and makes up around 50% of GDP, and around 10% of total UK public sector employees are based in Scotland.
+The public sector plays a large role in Scotland’s economy and makes up over 50% of GDP, and around 10% of total UK public sector employees are based in Scotland.

 When the UK Government spends on something devolved, it also provides funding for the Scottish Government.
 For example, if the UK Government increases funding for the NHS in England, it also provides the Scottish Government with extra cash to spend on whatever it chooses.
 The UK Government transfers this funding to the Scottish Government through the Block Grant.
 The Block Grant is paid for from taxes and revenues collected across the whole of the UK.

 The Scottish Government and Local Authorities manage the majority of Scotland’s public spending using devolved taxes and the Block Grant.
-In 2022-23, the UK Government managed around 41% of Scotland’s public sector spending.
+In 2023-24, the UK Government managed around 40% of Scotland’s public sector spending.

 How much public spending and revenue is there for Scotland?

-During 2022-23 tax revenue generated in Scotland, including North Sea oil revenues, amounted to £87.5 billion (8.6% of UK total).
-During the same period, Scotland benefited from about £106.6 billion in public spending (9.2% of UK total).
-These were both more than Scotland’s 8.2% population share of the UK.
-As a result Scotland’s total deficit was £19.1 billion or 9% of its total GDP, while the UK-wide deficit was 5.2% of UK GDP.
+During 2023-24 tax revenue generated in Scotland, including North Sea oil revenues, amounted to £88.5 billion (8.1% of UK total).
+During the same period, Scotland benefited from about £111.2 billion in public spending (9.1% of UK total).
+These were both more than Scotland’s 8.1% population share of the UK.

 Block Grant funding for the Scottish Government is the highest since devolution began at around £41 billion a year for 2022-2025.
 This means that for every £100 per person the UK Government spends in England on matters devolved to Scotland, the Scottish Government will receive around £126 per person in Scotland.